FAIRit/be-someday-i-will/README.md

 ## Overview
 This app will allow users to search books, movies and tv series by entering keywords (title, author, etc.).
-After creating new account, user will gain acces to his own watch/read later lists.
+After creating new account, user will gain access to his own watch/read later lists.

 ## User stories
  - [ ] User can create an account